parallelsys/astlinux_scripts/rclone/README.md

 #

 rclone-auto.sh This is the script you set on cron to do your backups.
-Must be edit to fit your env!.
+The installer will place it under /mnt/kd/.rclone/files/rclone-auto.sh Must be edit to fit your env!.

+The script will also install a cron job. the cron is just an example and is disable by default "#"

 Backup script credit goes to Jared Males.
 #
 **Beware: Under development.**